 One of the best parts about buying a vehicle is customizing it to suit your own unique style.
 One of the ways drivers can do this is through the exterior paint color.
 If you’re someone who loves to stand out among the crowd, you may be more attracted to available Hyundai exclusive colors like Aqua Blue and White Cream.
 If you’re someone who likes to be a bit more mysterious, you can’t go wrong with available colors such as Magnetic Force, Black Noir Pearl, and Dusk Blue.

 The Kia Sportage is also a stylish SUV; however, its design is a bit more basic, and there’s nothing too extraordinary about its exterior features.
 However, you will have an array of color choices to select from, giving you the freedom to customize just like the Hyundai Tucson.

 We hope you liked our vehicle comparison!
 In a Hyundai Tucson vs. Kia Sportage head-to-head comparison, both cars have qualities that help them stand out from the pack.
 If you want the model designed to give you safer driving and spacious seating, though, the Tucson may be just the compact crossover SUV you’re looking for.

 Drive it for yourself to find out!
-You can schedule a test drive at Norm Reeves Hyundai Superstore Cerritos, your dealer serving Cerritos, Cypress, Artesia, and Norwalk, California.
-We’ll be on standby to assist however we can!
+You can schedule a test drive at Norm Reeves Hyundai Superstore Cerritos, your Hyundai dealer serving Garden Grove, Anaheim, and Puente Hills, CA. We’ll be on standby to assist however we can!